jpedro/jpedro.github.io/stuff.md

 Students in schools that have no homework perform better.
 Companies with 4+ weeks of paid vacations and countries with free wealthcare are not less productive.
-The brain doesn't just need sleep.
+Brains don't just need sleep.
 It also needs downtime during the day.
 Then they sorted themselves out and are ready fresh intakes.

 <!--
 And that's why a 4 work day week might be a good thing.